calikasten/siri-shortcuts/README.md

 Daily announcement for today's weather, events, time to leave, and latest news headlines.

 ### [What's Nearby?]
-Delivers a list of nearby landmarks and points of interests
+Delivers a list of nearby points of interest.

 ### [Social Media Downloader]
 Downloads content from social media platforms and saves locally.